 The council seeks a diversely representative body of membership for the planning commission and each committee so that there will be a broad balance of views.
 For all of the town’s citizen advisory bodies, the City Council may decide to refrain from appointing candidate(s) if, in its judgment, the qualifications and/or experience of the candidate(s) are insufficient.
 When this occurs, the City Clerk will again advertise the vacant position(s) involved and the appointment process will be included on a subsequent City Council agenda.

 The town is grateful for the service of members of a committee or commission, recognizing that the service to the community is voluntary.
 Even so, it is important to understand the legal requirements that apply to the role because failure to comply may result in stiff penalties.
-The City Clerk, City Attorney, or City Manager are available to assist with any questions.
+The City Clerk, City Attorney, or City Manager is available to assist with any questions.
 Their job is to ensure that representatives are able to do the job freely and without apprehension.

 City Council Liaisons

 Each of the town’s advisory committees is assigned a city council member to serve as a liaison between the council and the committee (excluding the Planning Commission).
 The mayor makes these appointments in January of each new calendar year.
 The Council Liaisons do not have voting powers.